error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeandtheNaturalBoundaryofBlackHoles-ImplicationsfortheCosmicCensorshipConjecture.md

 segmentation’s influence on spacetime, where the density of segments grows as gravitational forces strengthen, increasing potential.
-This adaptation underscores the unique nature of our approach, where gravitational intensity is inherently tied to the spatial segmentation defined by fundamental constants Pi and the golden ratio (ϕ).
+This adaptation underscores the unique nature of our approach, where gravitational intensity is inherently tied to the spatial segmentation defined by fundamental constants Pi and the Golden Ratio (ϕ).

 Since the radius r(θ) along the golden spiral grows exponentially, we can use the general